gramps-project/gramps/data/man/en.rst

        **-i** , **--import=** *FILE*
           Import data from *FILE* .
-If you haven't specified a database then a temporary database is used; this is deleted when you exit gramps.
+If you haven't specified a database, then an empty database is created for you called Family Tree x (where x is an incrementing number).

           When more than one input file is given, each has to be preceded by **-i** flag.
 The files are imported in the specified order, i.e.